mdickers47/tempestbridge/README.md

 And so on.

-The -u option changes output to "goofy units", which means: m/s becomes mph, degrees C becomes degrees F, km becomes miles.
+The -u option changes output to "goofy units", which means:

++ m/s becomes mph
++ degrees C becomes degrees F
++ km becomes miles
++ mm becomes inches

 The timeseries name changes with the unit so that it is difficult to create a corrupted timeseries with mixed units.

+## TODO

+This won't work right if your hub is reporting on multiple sensor devices.
+I don't have multiple sensors, so I can't see how the hub reports them.

 ## Example